Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/316-sdcard-reader.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into the system by using the proper login and password.
-1. Determine localisation of SD card (next steps assume that SD has been mounted at `F:\`).
+1. Determine the localisation of the mounted SD card.
 1. Open PowerShell as administrator.
 1. Run below commands and note results:

     ```powershell
-    New-Item -Path "F:\" -Name "testfile.txt" -ItemType "file" -Value "This is a test string."
+    New-Item -Path "${drive_lacation}:\" -Name "testfile.txt" -ItemType "file" -Value "This is a test string."
-    Get-Content -Path "F:\testfile.txt"
+    Get-Content -Path "${drive_lacation}:\testfile.txt"
     ```

 **Expected result**